 You may also benefit from some of our more specific gut health testing to identify the root cause(s) of your leaky gut.
 You can then work with one of our dietitians to use the information gained from testing to develop a personalized gut healing protocol.

-To see the recommended supplements that we know and trust, you can head over to our Wellevate online supplement dispensary to check out our favorites.
+To see the recommended supplements that we know and trust, you can head over to our Fullscript online supplement dispensary to check out our favorites.